-

 her wet eyes friendly yet faintly mocking.

-She isn’t old, though a little older, her twin
+She isn’t old, though a little older, and in

-splitting briefly through the rippled heat and mute
+the rippled heat she splits in two, and then the mute

-and heat and laved in gales of light.
+and heat and a crucible of shimmering air

 as something sprung from an underground gate